 Significance and lessons learned:

-• Critical thinking and problem solving: Participants learn to set up experimental apparatus, collect data systematically, and analyze results.
-Such skills are invaluable in scientific inquiry and problem-solving across numerous disciplines.
+- Critical thinking and problem solving: Participants learn to set up experimental apparatus, collect data systematically, and analyze results.
+Such skills are invaluable in scientific research and problem-solving across numerous disciplines.

-• Application of theoretical knowledge: By engaging with the physical apparatus and observing real-time changes in gas behavior, learners can better grasp abstract concepts, making the theoretical knowledge more accessible and memorable.
+- Application of theoretical knowledge: By engaging with physical apparatus and observing real-time changes in gas behavior, learners can better grasp abstract concepts, making theoretical knowledge more accessible and memorable.

 Overall, the experiment offers a comprehensive learning experience, combining hands-on skills with theoretical understanding, thereby enhancing the educational journey in the field of physical sciences.